microsoft/pai/docs/marketplace-and-submit-job-v2/marketplace-and-submit-job-v2.md

   - role: worker                      # task role name
     data: cifar10                     # task input data
     script: tensorflow_cnnbenchmarks  # script executed in task
-    storage: mycifar10               # storage that will store the output model
+    output: mycifar10               # output that will store the output model
     dockerimage: tf_example           # docker image used in task
     resource:                         # resource required in task
       instances: 1                    # number of instances for the task